-When you borrow any item, we'll send you an email that telling you when it is due back.
+When you borrow any item, The Library will send you an email telling you when it is initially due back - but note that they will renew automatically if no other users request it.
 Please bring items back on time so that they can be used by others, and let us know if you're not able to do so.

 - once a month to remind you what you have on loan